 - Develop programming skills to make awesome applications such as the Shakespearian insult generator and an AI

-- Develop further understanding of computer software architecture
+- Develop further understanding of computer software architecture and networking

 Key Stage 4